Yale-BIM/f21-assignments/assignment-2/README.md

 work on projecting the simulated object on a virtual image captured from Shutter.
 Close all ROS nodes before starting this part of the assignment.

+0. Install OpenCV and [cv_bridge](http://wiki.ros.org/cv_bridge) in Ubuntu 20.04 if they are not already installed: `sudo apt install ros-noetic-cv-bridge python3-cv-bridge`

 1. Inspect the `virtual_camera.py` node that is provided as part of this assignment within the `shutter_lookat/scripts` directory.